Cool Old Games

 The dealer is determined by deck splitting, and the player getting the highest card value will become the dealer.
 Each player is dealt 11 cards, one at a time.
 The remaining cards are set aside, face-down, forming the draw pile.
 The top card of the draw pile is revealed, forming the discard pile.

-The turn order follows clockwise, so the player to the left of the dealer goes first.
+The turn order follows clockwise, so the player to the dealer’s left goes first.

 Since there are 2 52-card decks in total, that means there are 8 cards of each rank.